-Not necessarily my favourites, but a sampling of asanas that are significant and/or interesting to me and why.
+Not necessarily my favourites to do, but a sampling of asanas that are significant or interesting to me and why.

 Triangle (Trikonasana “trik-cone-AHS-unnuh”) I have a love-hate relationship with Triangle.
-It’s just one of those poses my body doesn’t easily let me do… I think it’s the combo of waist fold and torso rotation.
-In my yoga teacher training program, it became a bit of a running joke and whenever Triangle came up in a practice teach they would all grin at me.
+It’s just one of those poses my body doesn’t easily let me do… I think it’s the combo of waist fold and torso rotation (and of a career that involved sitting!).
+In my yoga teacher training program, it became a bit of a running joke and whenever Triangle came up in a practice teach they would all grin at me, in a good-natured way of course.
 But yoga teaches us many things in many ways, and I keep doing this pose, tweaking and learning about how my body moves.
 Eventually I found a better way to enter it, which was from Extended Side Angle pose: I would lower my upper arm and tuck it behind my back, straighten my front leg and move the supporting block near my shin, all the while retaining the twist, and then untuck my upper arm raising it to form a straight line with the lower supporting arm to end up in a good approximation of Triangle that both honoured the pose and respected my body. [download asana tip sheet: Triangle]

 Side Plank (Vasisthasana “vah-sish-TAHS-unnuh”) This pose looks like it requires a lot of strength, and it does need some degree of arm muscle, but more than anything it is about engaging your body core to be stable, squeezing your legs together, and having your shoulders stacked above each other.
 The classic pose is to reach straight up, or it can also be a side bend variation (pictured) for a satisfying stretch.
 Said to connect earth with sky, Side Plank is associated with the Solar Plexus chakra, which is our seat of Identity, Ego, Inner Strength and Self-Control.
 To hold Side Plank for several breaths brings a feeling of confidence, and is more a matter of technique and mindset than raw strength. [download asana tip sheet: Side Plank]